-This cactus thrives in hot, dry climates and does not do well in moist conditions.
+This cactus thrives in hot, dry climates and does not do well in moist environments.
 The peanut cactus is not frost-tolerant and can only grow outdoors year-round in USDA zones 10a to 11b.
-That being said, it is beneficial to the cactus to be exposed to cooler temperatures during the winter to mimic its natural environment and encourage blooming.
+That being said, it is beneficial for the cactus to be exposed to cooler temperatures during the winter to mimic its natural environment and encourage blooming.
 Temperatures between 32 to 45 degrees Fahrenheit (0 to 7 degrees Celsius) are ideal.
-Average household humidity and temperature levels are usually fine for the peanut cactus, just avoid placing it in particularly humid locations of the home, such as the bathroom.
+Average household humidity and temperature levels are usually acceptable for the peanut cactus, just avoid placing it in particularly humid locations of the home, such as the bathroom.

 Peanut Cactus Varieties

-Echinopsis chamaecereus has several cultivators and varieties including:
+Echinopsis chamaecereus has several lovely varieties including: